eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 ```
 #### Notes:
 > The action `name`, `description`, and `body` are automatically built using the function
-signature.
-The first two come from the function name and docstrings respectively (but can be overridden by parameter),
+signature. `name` and `description` come from the function name and docstrings respectively (but can be overridden by parameter),
-while the third is determined by how [FastAPI](https://fastapi.tiangolo.com/) interprets the function signature.
+while `body` is determined by how <a href="https://fastapi.tiangolo.com/" target=_blank>FastAPI</a> interprets the function signature.

-> The `APU` is at the center of the Eidolon AI SDK.
+> The `APU` (Agent Processing Unit) is at the center of the Eidolon AI SDK.
 It allows you to make LLM calls without needing to keep
 track of state or model capabilities.
 It is a multi-modal, model-agnostic interface.
+To learn more, see the <a href="/docs/architecture/agent_apu" target=blank>architecture documentation</a> and the Eidolon blog <a href="/post/what_is_apu" target=_blank>What is an APU?</a>.

 > `Threads` are used to manage the state of a conversation.
-Each thread has its own memory, so llm requests can be
+Each thread has its own memory, so LLM requests can be
 siloed.
-You can create new threads (with no memory), or clone an existing thread to reuse it's previous memories without
+You can create new threads (with no memory), or clone an existing thread to reuse its previous memories without
 adding to them.

 ### 3. Using Your Custom Agent Template
-Now, to use your custom agent template, create a new agent resource and reference the PlanningAgent
+To use your custom agent template, create a new agent resource and reference the `PlanningAgent`
-implementation by its using its [Fully Qualified Name (FQN)](https://peps.python.org/pep-3155/):
+implementation by its <a href="https://peps.python.org/pep-3155" target=_blank>Fully Qualified Name (FQN)</a>:

 ```bash
 touch resources/planning_agent.eidolon.yaml